Technology

 • File-system routing can become hard to navigate in very large projects

-• Harder to test API routes in isolation
+• Harder to test API routes in isolation compared to a dedicated backend

 • Vendor lock-in risk if you rely on Vercel-specific features